Fedotova-Elena/DataProtfolio/Tableau Project/README.md

 ### Goal of this project

--	 Analyse pages bounce rate to find out how accessible and efficient the San-Francisco government website is.
+-	 Analyse bounce rate to find out how is accessible and efficient the San-Francisco government website.

 ## Data Analysis